-- A combination of tests and assignments will be used to evaluate student achievement of the course objectives.
+A combination of tests and assignments will be used to evaluate student achievement of the course objectives.
 Value in terms of marks is placed on in class participation as well as independent learning activities.
 A description of the evaluation methods follows and will be discussed by the teacher within the first two weeks of class.
-Online Tests 25% In Class/Lab Assignments 20% Bellringer Test 10% Final Exam - written 25% Lab Manual 20% - 2.
-All tests/exams are the property of Sault College.
+1. All tests/exams are the property of Sault College.